-The fee or charge imposed by the rules are necessary to avoid immediate danger.
-The fees and charges reauthorized in this rulemaking are currently existing and have been previously promulgated by the agency and reviewed and approved by the Legislature.
-These fees and charges are part of the dedicated fund portion of the state budget, which makes up a material portion of the FY2020 budget.
-The FY2020 budget has already been set by the Legislature and passed into law.
-That budget relies upon the existence of these fees and charges to meet the state's obligations and provide necessary state services.
-Failing to reauthorize these fee rules would create immediate danger to the state budget, immediate danger to necessary state functions and services, and immediate danger of a violation of Idaho's constitutional requirement that it balance its budget.
+The fees or charges, authorized in Title 42, Idaho Code, as further specified below, are part of the agency's 2022 budget that relies upon the existence of these fees or charges to meet the state's obligations and provide necessary state services.
+Failing to reauthorize these temporary rules would create immediate danger to the state budget, immediate danger to necessary state functions and services, and immediate danger of a violation of Idaho's constitutional requirement that it balance its budget.